 Workflow code is stateful with the Cadence framework preserving it over various software and hardware failures.
 The state is constantly mutated during workflow execution.
 To expose this internal state to the external world Cadence provides a synchronous query feature.
 From the workflow implementer point of view the query is exposed as a synchronous callback that is invoked by external entities.
 Multiple such callbacks can be provided per workflow type exposing different information to different external systems.

 To execute a query an external client calls a synchronous Cadence API providing domain, workflowID, query name and optional query arguments.

-Query callbacks must be read-only not mutatating the workflow state in any way.
+Query callbacks must be read-only not mutating the workflow state in any way.
 The other limitation is that the query callback cannot contain any blocking code.
 Both above limitations rule out ability to invoke activities from the query handlers.

 Cadence team is currently working on implementing update feature that would be similar to query in the way it is invoked, but would support workflow state mutation and local activity invocations.

 Stack Trace Query